 It is hard to describe Haiti in its beauty and its misery.
 The mountains are completely bare from deforestation, and the marks of massive erosion are everywhere.
 Most of the illnesses in the clinic are the result of malnutrition and hard work.
 I have had a healing prayer station in the courtyard each morning.
 With a translator, we pray together with mothers and children, aged men and women.

 Yesterday Father Jeannot took Chris and me up into the hills to see two of his church plants.
 I will share pictures when I can, but the first church, Epiphany, is a woven grass hut with rough log benches.
 120 people cram into this little hut of a church each Sunday to hear a layreader lead morning prayer and preach.
-They hope to build a real structure someday, so when people come to church, each one brings a rock.
-There is a large rock pile on the site that will become the walls of the church someday.

 The second church, St. Michael's, is like a big picnic shelter.
 They get 80 people on a Sunday for morning prayer.
 They also hope to build someday.